allyndawn/remote-roller/README.md

 - `sudo apt-get update`
 - `sudo apt-get install cmake`
 - `sudo apt-get install libssl-dev`

+Install OpenCV.
+This command will take a long time to complete.
+Be sure to have your SSH client set with a keepalive

 - `pip install opencv-python --no-cache-dir`

 ## Raspberry Pi Testing
 - Use `raspistill -o ./image.jpg` to capture an image from the camera
 - Use the focus tool to adjust the image focus (the factory default is out at infinity)
 - Run `python3 serialtest.py3` and ensure "Hello World" is displayed on the LCD
-- Run `pyhton3 toggle.py3` and ensure pressing the pushbutton toggles the pushbutton LED
+- Run `python3 toggle.py3` and ensure pressing the pushbutton toggles the pushbutton LED
 - (Press Ctrl-C to exit)

 ## Monitor Testing